-This speaks very clearly of what the original manuscripts say about Jesus pouring out all His blood for all the people in the world, and then taking them all into His possession, even the unwilling ones.
-However, with the influence of some translations, another story is told about the Lord and those for which He paid the full price.
-We have been told that it is more like this:
+This speaks very clearly of what the original manuscripts say about Jesus pouring out His blood for all the people in the world.
+By doing, then eventually taking them ALL into His possession, even the unwilling ones.
+In John 12:32, He said: "If I be lifted up from the earth, will draw (Grk. drag) ALL unto me."

+However, with the influence of some translations, another, and very different, story is told about the Lord and those for which He paid the full price.
+If using the same scenario, it would go something like this:

-After the man paid the agreed price for a flock of sheep, he wants to take possession of them all; but due to their "sacred free-will" he knows that such is impossible.
+"After the man paid the agreed price for a flock of sheep, he wants to take possession of them all; but due to their "sacred free-will" he knows that such is impossible.
 So he opens the gate with hopes that his loving invitation of a new life will entice them to walk up the ramp and into the trailer.
 Of course, he knows only one or two of them will do so, while the others have no intention of accepting a new lifestyle.
 Therefore, he might threaten them with being eternally tortured with fire and demons after they run free and finally die.
-He might get one or two more to jump into the trailer; but he drives home nearly empty handed while the rest of the sheep he bought run and frolic over the pastures and hills to face a horrible fate after exercising their supposed free-will.
+He might get one or two more to fearfully jump into the trailer; but he drives home nearly empty handed while the rest of the sheep he bought runs and frolics over the pastures and hills to face a horrible fate after exercising their irrevokable free-will."

-Really, folks, would anybody settle for only one or two that happen to walk through the gate and into your trailer after it was opened?
+Really, folks, would anybody settle for only one or two that happen to chose to walk through the gate and into your trailer after it was opened?
 How about you?
 Would you really just invite them to come out of captivity?
-Or would you go inside and drive, and drag if necessary, each and every one out of the corral?
+Or would you go inside and drive, and drag, if necessary, each and every one out of the prison corral?

 We know the answer, and Jesus will do no less.
 Since He paid the price for all, He will not stop driving, drawing, and dragging until ALL are in His sacrificial arms of power and love.
-He will totally succeed in that for which He was sent, that is, to be the Savior of the world, the WHOLE world, ALL the world.
+He will totally succeed in that for which His Father sent to do, which was to be the Savior of the world, the WHOLE world, ALL the world.

 Religious mind-sets cause people to believe that a person cannot be saved except by the volition of one's own will.
 There is a willful act when a man or woman confesses Jesus as their Lord; but this will originates in Christ and not man.
-Without the Spirit drawing upon their hearts, it is impossible for anyone to desire God.
-For instance, Paul said, "The carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be."
+Without the Spirit drawing upon their hearts, it is impossible for those of the natural mind to desire the living God.

+For instance, Paul said that "The carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be."
 Romans 8:7.
 And Jesus made it crystal clear, "No man can come to Me, except the Father which hath sent me draw him..."
 John 6:44.
-However, there will be a day when every man, every woman, and every child will know God; for Jesus assured us: "And I, if I be lifted up from the earth, will \draw all men unto Me" John 12:32. \draw: Greek; helkuō helkō, drag (literally or figuratively), to take for oneself.
+However, there will be a day when every man, every woman, and every child will know God; for again, as mentioned above, Jesus assured us: "And I, if I be lifted up from the earth, will draw all men unto Me" John draw (Grk. helku helk : to drag, [literally], to take for oneself)